-Students are encouraged to initiate discussions of their concerns through an informal process with the appropriate individual(s) (i.e., faculty, staff, or administrators) to attempt to resolve the issue.
-Students are also encouraged to provide feedback directly to the faculty, staff, and administrators within their College.
-An informal resolution may include a meeting between the affected parties or a personal letter by the complainant that outlines the issue, describes the effect on the writer, and expresses a wish for resolution.
+Students are encouraged to discuss their concerns through an informal process with the appropriate individual(s) (i.e., faculty, staff, or administrators) to resolve the issue.
+Students are also encouraged to provide feedback directly to the faculty, staff, and administrators within their college.
+An informal resolution may include a meeting between the affected parties or a personal letter from the complainant that outlines the issue, describes the effect on the writer, and expresses a wish for resolution.
 At this level, a full report will be created to document the steps taken to resolve the issue(s).
-Discussions, suggestions, and actions to resolve issues are expected to be conducted with civility and professionalism by all partied involved.
+Discussions, suggestions, and actions to resolve issues are expected to be conducted with civility and professionalism by all parties involved.